GitauHarrison/getting-started-with-flask/03_getting_started_with_flask.md

 ### Step 5: Run Environment Variables

-Once you have set your environment variables, we typically need to load them when we fire up our server for the firs time.
+Once we have set your environment variables, we typically need to load them when we fire up our server for the first time.
 Bundling all variables in our file makes it so much easier to run them instead of running one command at a time.
-To ensure that all environment variables are loaded on start up, let us install this package within our active virtual environment:
+To ensure that all environment variables are loaded on start up, let us install the `python-dotenv` package within our active virtual environment:

 ![Install python dotenv](images/getting_started_with_flask/install_python_dotenv.png)